Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/README.md

 ## Troubleshooting

-- Enable `azure.monitor.query` logger to collect traces from the library.
+Enable the `azure.monitor.query` logger to collect traces from the library.

 ### General

 Monitor Query client library will raise exceptions defined in [Azure Core][azure_core_exceptions].

 ### Logging

 This library uses the standard [logging][python_logging] library for logging.
-Basic information about HTTP sessions (URLs, headers, etc.) is logged at INFO level.
+Basic information about HTTP sessions, such as URLs and headers, is logged at the `INFO` level.

-### Optional Configuration
+### Optional configuration

 Optional keyword arguments can be passed in at the client and per-operation level.
-The azure-core [reference documentation][azure_core_ref_docs] describes available configurations for retries, logging, transport protocols, and more.
+The `azure-core` [reference documentation][azure_core_ref_docs] describes available configurations for retries, logging, transport protocols, and more.

 ## Next steps

 ### Additional documentation

-For more extensive documentation on Azure Monitor Query, see the [Monitor Query documentation][python-query-product-docs] on docs.microsoft.com.
+For more extensive documentation, see the [Azure Monitor Query documentation][python-query-product-docs].

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [cla.microsoft.com][cla].

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+You will only need to do this once across all repositories using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct][code_of_conduct].
 For more information see the [Code of Conduct FAQ][coc_faq] or contact [opencode@microsoft.com][coc_contact] with any additional questions or comments.